nref/AssetOptimizer/README.md

 ![Image](../master/ExampleRetirement.png?raw=true)

-The image below shows that, for the author of this tool, my retirement will be significantly more comfortable at a minor cost to pre-retirement income.
+The image below shows that, for the author of this tool, retirement will be significantly more comfortable at a minor cost to pre-retirement income.
+The discontinuity at about year 26 coincides with the beginning of catch-up contributions.
+The large discontinuity at year 40 is the beginning of retirement.

 ![Image](../master/ExamplePreRetirement.png?raw=true)